Network Subnet MaskCheat Sheet

 Conclusion

-To wrap this up, subnet masks are a crucial tool in network design, allowing administrators to create efficient, scalable, and secure networks.
+So, to summarize, subnet masks are a crucial tool in network design, allowing administrators to create efficient, scalable, and secure networks.
 By understanding the different types of subnet masks and how to apply them, network professionals can optimize IP address utilization, minimize broadcast traffic, and ensure clear network boundaries.